• Skip to main content

 (Shellfish-free, sesame-free as-is / can be made gluten-free, egg-free, dairy-free, nut-free, and soy-free with modifications)

 A quick allergy note: the coleslaw is made with malt vinegar (from barley), which makes it unsuitable for folks with celiac.
-I’m not celiac, just sensitive, so I gave it a go and thankfully had no reaction.
-But always use your best judgment.
+I do not have celiac, but rather an auto-immune condition that is sometimes reactive to gluten, so I gave it a go and thankfully had no reaction.
+But as always, you know your body best and should use your best judgment.

 flame tree bbq Ribs, Chicken, and Pulled Pork Sampler